cmattatall/adcs_firmware/README.md

 The primary purpose ot the ADCS system is to maintain the satellite's nadir pointing.
 There are several modes of operation for the system (Eclipsed, Detumbling, burnwire, and pointing).
-A gif of the detumbling mode in action has been produces from the orbital simulations of LORIS.
+The following gif is a visualization of reducing the angular rate of the satellite (post deployment) by operating the ADCS in detumbling mode.
+The gif was produced from orbital simulations of LORIS as part of Anna Wailand's master's thesis on detumbling a cubesat using the B-dot algorithm and proportional control of the earth's magnetic dipole moment.

 ![](https://github.com/cmattatall/adcs_firmware/blob/master/resources/captures/detumbling_sim.gif)